Shungy/kebabsec-website/content/audits/olympus_bophades_remediation_phase_one.md

 ### Parthenon.sol

-Parthenon.sol is a policy in bophades2&#39;s design, that acts as OlympusDAO&#39;s on-chain governance system and doubles as the Kernel&#39;s Executor.
+Parthenon.sol is a policy in bophades2's design, that acts as OlympusDAO's on-chain governance system and doubles as the Kernel's Executor.

 ### VohmVault.sol